vsvnimish/llvm/README.md

 reference: https://github.com/llvm/llvm-project/blob/main/clang/include/clang/Lex/HeaderSearch.h
 * intializer list : it is used to intialize all data members in class by default when we create an object to a class
 reference: https://github.com/llvm/llvm-project/blob/main/clang/include/clang/Lex/DirectoryLookup.h
-* default  keyword : in delecration of function if we intialize to default then compiler will write some definition to that function
+* default  keyword : in declaration of function if we intialize it to default then compiler will write some definition to that function
 reference: https://github.com/llvm/llvm-project/blob/main/clang/include/clang/Lex/Pragma.h
 * range-based loops :
 reference: https://github.com/llvm/llvm-project/blob/main/clang/lib/Frontend/CompilerInvocation.cpp